- 1) DEFINITIONS

 - The Company will use its best endeavours to supply the services or materials within the quoted time (normally within a maximum of seven days from order or otherwise as agreed) but time will not be of the essence within the contract.

-- The Client acknowledges that the rights to the Goods are owned by the Company and that the Goods are protected by United Kingdom copyright laws, international treaty provisions and all other applicable national laws.
+- The Client acknowledges that the rights to the Goods are owned by the Company and that the Goods are protected by The Netherlands copyright laws, international treaty provisions and all other applicable national laws.

 9) RISK OF LOSS

 - The risk of loss or damage to the Goods shall pass to the Client upon delivery of the Goods.